 Our abebooks listings have included rare Cuban imprints; German literature, particularly exile literature; books on African and primitive art; and African-American literature.
 From a group of books about the Ottoman Empire, Turkish art, and Protestant missionary activity in Asia we still have a few items, including a nearly continuous twenty-five-year run of the journal Hali.
 Major additions to stock have come from the library of Jack Gottlieb, personal assistant for many years to Leonard Bernstein; a large collection of books about Persian literature and art, including many volumes in Farsi and a number of interesting and scarce books on the Rubaiyat, from the estate of an Iranian-born professor; and, lately, books from the libraries of Rudolf Serkin and Adolf Busch.

-An online version of our Bulletin 4, Forward March!, is available for viewing on this website.
+The first of our bulletins to appear in an online versions was Bulletin 4, Forward March!.
 The list assembled scarce, unusual, and unique materials on radicalism in the performing arts in the decades following the Russian Revolution and is now nearly completely sold.

 Bulletin 5, Two Families, One Home: A German Exile Library in Southern Vermont was published in February, 2019.
-Among the items offered is a first edition of Karl Popper's Die Logik der Forschung and the souvenir booklet to the Soviet Pavilion at the International Press Exhibition in Cologne in 1928, with a panoramic leporello by El Lissitzky.
+Among the items offered and now sold were a first edition of Karl Popper's Die Logik der Forschung and the souvenir booklet to the Soviet Pavilion at the International Press Exhibition in Cologne in 1928, with a panoramic leporello by El Lissitzky.

 The sequel to "Forward March!" is finally no longer a work in progress.
 Bulletin 6, A Low Dishonest Decade: Cultural Trends from the Stock Market Crash to Pearl Harbor, is now on line.
 The selection concentrates on ephemera from the years of the Great Depression and tests the notion that it was unrelievedly dismal.
 This list was added in September, 2019.